 If you are having a white, you will want to choose a full bodied white, such as a buttery Chardonnay or a Pinot Grigio.
 For a red, you will want a lighter bodied wine, such as a Pinot Noir or a Gamay Beaujolais.

-If you are having the salmon for dinner, I would recommend a rice pilaf or some crispy roasted potatoes.
+I would recommend a rice pilaf or some crispy roasted potatoes.
 And then, depending on my mood either a seasonal steamed vegetable (such as asparagus) or a simple green salad.

 If you try my recipe for Slow Roasted Salmon, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.